Pornima01/Income_Tax_Calculator_Project/README.md

-# Tax_Calculator_Project
+# Income Tax Calculator
-Try out our Income Tax Calculator for easy tax estimation!
-It's made using HTML, CSS, and JS, so you can input your income and age to get accurate tax estimates.
-It's easy to use and even catches mistakes in your inputs.
-You can use it alone or add it to other financial tools to plan your finances better.
+Welcome to the Income Tax Calculator!
+This tool helps you estimate your income tax based on your income details and age group.
+It's designed to be user-friendly and accurate, providing seamless tax estimation for effective financial planning.